vibewell25/vibewell/docs/docs/deployment/BUILD-STATUS.md

-# Vibewell Platform - Build Status
+# VibeWell Platform - Build Status

 ## Overview

-The Vibewell platform has been enhanced with numerous features and improvements.
+The VibeWell platform has been enhanced with numerous features and improvements.
 This document summarizes the current build status, issues addressed, and recommendations for deployment.

 ## Completed Tasks